ansible-community/ansible-vault/role_variables.md

 - Which storage backend should be selected, choices are: raft, consul, etcd, file, s3, and dynamodb
 - Default value: raft

+## `vault_disable_mlock`

+- Renders `disable_mlock` in the Vault configuration and, when mlock is enabled, controls granting the IPC_LOCK capability to the vault binary
+- Default value: true when `vault_backend` is raft, false otherwise

 ## `vault_backend_tls_src_files`